-- .3 Change control: SOLAS regulation V/19-1 and the Revised performance standards are within the purview of the Committee.
-The Technical specifications for the LRIT system can be amended and accepted, on a provisional basis and subject to consideration and adoption of the related amendment(s) by the Committee, either by correspondence or via a meeting of the Ad Hoc LRIT Group, as specified in the Procedures for the consideration of proposals for the amendment of the Technical specifications for the LRIT system, the XML schemas and the Test procedures and cases, set out in annex 3 to the annex of MSC.1/Circ.1294. - 4 Management: The Maritime Safety Committee is the management body for the entire LRIT system.

-4 Between MSC 87 and MSC 88, it is recommended that the above governance structure be maintained.
-This includes holding meetings of the Ad Hoc LRIT Group as required.
-It should be noted that between MSC 86 and MSC 87 there was only one meeting of the Ad Hoc LRIT Group.
-Thus, it is anticipated that there may be a need to have one, or at most two, meetings of the group intersessionally.
+- Change control: SOLAS regulation V/19-1 and the Revised performance standards are within the purview of the Committee.
+The Technical specifications for the LRIT system can be amended and accepted, on a provisional basis and subject to consideration and adoption of the related amendment(s) by the Committee, either by correspondence or via a meeting of the Ad Hoc LRIT Group, as specified in the Procedures for the consideration of proposals for the amendment of the Technical specifications for the LRIT system, the XML schemas and the Test procedures and cases, set out in annex 3 to the annex to MSC.1/Circ.1294/Rev.3. - .4 Management: The Maritime Safety Committee is the management body for the entire LRIT system. - 4 It is recommended that the above governance structure be maintained.
+This includes holding meetings of the Ad Hoc LRIT Group as required. - The composition of the LRIT Operational governance body could be reviewed in future.

-5 At MSC 88, the composition of the LRIT Operational governance body should be reviewed.
 For the effective and efficient operation of this body, its membership needs to be relatively small, organization members are preferable to individual persons, and it must reach decisions by consensus.
-This body should always contain a representative from the IDE, since the IDE is a critical central component of the system, and a representative from the Secretariat.
-The requirement for other member(s) needs further discussion.

-6 The LRIT Operational governance body also needs to meet periodically (potentially bi-weekly via teleconference, if necessary) to discuss the operation of the system and to ensure that all operational issues are being addressed.

-7 The Change control process, and the overall management of the LRIT system by the Maritime Safety Committee, has been working well during the design and early stages of implementation and operation of the system.
+This body should always contain a representative from the IDE and the IDE DR site, since the IDE is a critical central component of the system, and a representative from the Secretariat.
+The requirement for other member(s) needs further discussion. - The LRIT Operational governance body also needs to meet periodically (potentially bi-weekly via teleconference, if necessary) to discuss the operation of the system and to ensure that all operational issues are being addressed. - The Change control process, and the overall management of the LRIT system by the Maritime Safety Committee, has been working well during the design and early stages of implementation and operation of the system.
 Thus, there is no compelling need to make any changes to these processes, as what has been put in place has ensured the continuous operation of the LRIT system in compliance with the provision of SOLAS regulation V/19-1, the Revised performance standards and the Technical specifications for the LRIT system.